Kessingland Lifeboat Station: History

+Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.

+On 19 December 1835, no fewer than 13 vessels were driven ashore on the Suffolk coast.
+Coastguard Jones and his party of men waded through the surf, and rescued the Master and five crew from the brig Royalist, six men from the schooner Stansfield, and three men from other vessels.
+Lt.
+Richard Jones, RN, was awarded the RNLI Silver Medal.

 In 1855, a lifeboat was acquired for Kessingland by the local boatmen.
-A new boat costing maybe £200 was out of reach, the boatmen having raised locally the sum of £73.
-A second-hand 40-foot x 11-foot lifeboat was purchased from Southwold.
-Assistance from the RNLI was requested, answered with a grant of £10, and a set of life-belts, costing £14.
+A new boat, likely costing maybe £200, was out of reach, the boatmen having raised locally the sum of £73.
+A second-hand 40-foot x 11-foot lifeboat, Solebay, was purchased from Southwold.
+Assistance from the RNLI was requested, answered with a grant of £10, and a set of life-belts, worth £14.

 Following a visit and report by Capt.
-D. Robertson, RN, Assistant Inspector of Lifeboats, at a meeting of the RNLI committee of management on Thursday 6 June 1867, it was decided to establish a station at Kessingland.
+D. Robertson, RN, assistant Inspector of Lifeboats, at a meeting of the RNLI committee of management on Thursday 6 June 1867, it was decided to establish a station at Kessingland.
 A new boathouse, costing £164, was constructed at Benacre, just to the south of Kessingland, near Beach Farm.
 With a self-righting lifeboat not suiting the requirements of the local boatmen, a 33-foot 'Pulling and Sailing' (P&S) lifeboat, one with sails and (12) oars, was placed at the station.
-Funded from the generous donation of £500 from Mr John Hargreaves of Broad Oak, Accrington in Lancashire, at his request, the lifeboat was named Grace and Lally of Broadoak (ON 26).
+Funded from the generous donation of £500 from Mr John Hargreaves of Broad Oak, Accrington, Lancashire, at his request, the lifeboat was named Grace and Lally of Broadoak (ON 26).

 By 1869, the second-hand lifeboat acquired in 1855 by the Kessingland boatmen had become unseaworthy, and was condemned.
 The RNLI decided to place another lifeboat at Kessingland, and a second boathouse was constructed nearer the village, at the north end of what is now Church Street, at a cost of £266.

 A large 42-foot lifeboat, built by Beeching of Great Yarmouth, and costing £270-5s, was sent to Kessingland.
 The new station would now be known as Kessingland No.1, with the earlier station at Benacre becoming Kessingland No.2.
 The new lifeboat was funded by the people of Bolton le Moors.
 Several of the Bolton branch organising committee attended the inauguration and naming ceremony on 17 November 1870, when the boat was named Bolton (ON 25).

 In 1883, Coxswain George Strowger was awarded the RNLI Silver Medal, in recognition of his long service since the establishment of the station, including service to the following vessels: